MozhganVD/InteractivePatternDetection/README.md

 # Interactive Multi-Interest Process Pattern Discovery Tool

-This repository provides implementations for discovering outcome-oriented process patterns with three tailored interest functions.
+This repository provides implementations for discovering outcome-oriented process patterns with three tailored interest functions discussed in paper titled *"Interactive Multi-Interest Process Pattern Discovery"*.

 # Usage
 To use the implemented tool, you need to have a labeled event log in .cvs format (Use the event log in this repo as exmaple), then clone the projetc and follow the below steps: